UP | HOME

 1. Create a Future() object (call it future)

-2. Use a task to schedule a co-routine (call it data_provider) that has access future and can provide it with the data when that data is ready
+2. Use a task to schedule a co-routine (call it data_provider) that has access to future and can provide it with the data, when that data is available

 3. Return future to the caller